-NYPAs long standing relationship with Municipal Electric Utilities and Rural Cooperative Customers began with the Niagara Power Project in 1961, when approximately 765-megawatts (MW) of low-cost Niagara hydropower were legislatively mandated for their use.
+NYPAs long standing relationship with Municipal Electric Utilities and Rural Electric Cooperatives Customers began with the Niagara Power Project in 1961, when approximately 765-megawatts (MW) of low-cost Niagara hydropower were legislatively mandated for their use.

 Municipal and Rural Cooperative Customers include 47 municipal electric utilities and 4 rural electric cooperatives who own and operate distribution systems serving ~183K end-use customers.
 Key associations for these customers are the Municipal Electric Utilities Association (MEUA) and NY Association of Public Power (NYAPP)